-Heavy gunfire heard overnight in Guinea-Bissau capital
+Heavy gunfire in Guinea-Bissau as minister is freed from detention

 The circumstances of the shooting in Bissau, the capital, remain unclear.